 The HSR did not plan to get rid of all horsecars and horses immediately.
 As part of a negotiated settlement with the Hamilton, Grimsby & Beamsville Electric Railway, the HSR had agreed to abandon the East Hamilton branch when the HG&B began service.
 As this would not to happen for a year or more, and with the HSR unwilling to invest in a line that would shortly be abandoned, horsecar service would remain on the East Hamilton branch.

-Ten of the later, heavier closed horsecars and five of the open horsecars were renumbered and rebuilt into electric streetcars in the Spring of 1892 with new trucks from the Brill company, while ten of the open horsecars were converted into unpowered trailers (Additional Horsecars may have been rebuilt at a later date).
-Most of the lighter early 'bobtail' horsecars were scrapped, but four were kept on the roster until the end of service on the East Hamilton branch in 1894.
+Ten of the later, heavier closed horsecars and five of the open horsecars were renumbered and rebuilt into electric streetcars in the Spring of 1892 with new trucks from the Brill company, while ten of the open horsecars were converted into unpowered trailers.
+(Additional Horsecars may have been rebuilt at a later date).
+Four of the lighter early 'bobtail' horsecars were kept on the roster until the end of service on the East Hamilton branch in 1894.

-HSR 4 at King & James in the mid-1880s.
+HSR #4 at King & James in the mid to late 1880s.
+Notice the turntable along the bottom edge of the photo.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

 On August 1, 1879 the McInnes building on the SW corner of King & John was gutted in a massive fire.
-In the lower right corner is HSR 14, which has been blocked by the firefighters and the crowd of spectators.
+In the lower right corner is HSR #14, which has been blocked by the firefighters and the crowd of spectators.
+Looks like the driver has given the horse a break and taken him over to a nearby watering trough leaving the horsecar under the eye of the conductor.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives, used with permission)

-Two horsecars at King & James in the mid 1880s.
-HSR 35? is heading north after having been turned on the turntable, while the other horsecar is being spun.
+Two horsecars at King & James between 1886 and 1890 during winter.
+HSR #35? is heading north after having been turned on the turntable, while the other horsecar is being spun.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

 Angus, Fred F. "The Sesquicentennial of the Horsecar Era" Canadian Rail, Sept-Oct 2003